l-palermo/App-boilerplate-P.R.GA.GP/README.md

 ---

-ESLINT, PRETTIER, HUSKY
+ESLINT, PRETTIER, HUSKY, A11Y

 These three tools are still my favorite choice.
 They do what they need to do, the docs are good and there is a lot of support on the web for different use cases.
 This helps me in maintaining code redability, facilitating my dev experience and focuses on more important things.

+A11Y is linter tool for accessibility.
+It is suggested by React and it will definitely help me in writing more accessible code.

 ---